Hours and Tickets

 A place to let your little ‘animals’ run wild!
 The Kallman Family Play Area, located across from the Zoo Train station, is full of fun stuff for the little ones.
 Pretend you’re a dinosaur and hide in one of the ‘dinosaur eggs’; be a spider as you crawl across the giant rope web; or, slide or roll down the perennial favorite ant hill.

-“California Tales” is a family-friendly, 15-minute lively presentation featuring “Tiny” the 8-foot tall, high-tech grizzly bear who tells animal folktales from California and the world aided by his co-star puppets: a raven, turtle, California condor, and coyote.
+“California Tales” has a new show featuring “Tiny” the 8-foot tall talking grizzly bear aided by co-star puppets: a raven, turtle, California condor, and coyote.
 More…

 Cost: free with Zoo admission.